HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 1 photo

-Use HeyGen’s Generating Looks feature to change your avatar’s pose, surroundings or attire using nothing more than a text prompt.
+Use HeyGen’s Generating Looks feature to change your avatar’s pose, surroundings or attire using only a text prompt.

-Examples: onboarding new starters, reinforcing compliance procedures, upskilling for new tools or processes
+Examples: onboarding new joinees, reinforcing compliance procedures, upskilling for new tools or processes

 Learner Profile

 Who are you creating this video for?
-What role or team are they in?
-What’s their current level of knowledge?
+Which role or team are they part of?
+What is their current level of knowledge?

-Examples: All employees, mostly non-technical, limited time, varying awareness of security protocols
+Examples: All employees, mostly non-technical, limited time, differing levels of awareness of security protocols

 Primary Distribution Channel